NLog/NLog.Web/README.md

 ## ASP.NET Core

-There is a special package for ASP.NET Core / MVC 6.
+There is a special package for ASP.NET Core / MVC Core.
 This is needed because `HttpContext.Current` isn't available in ASP.NET Core and we can't detect if ASP.NET or ASP.NET Core is used.

 The following parts are supported in ASP.NET Core: